 Importance of Cultural Language & identity

 The Slavonic language had no writing system of its own.
-I believe Boris knew the importance of this and how the Slavic identity and culture could be eroded away by teaching the Bible in Greek.
+I think Boris knew the importance of this and how the Slavic identity and culture could be eroded away by teaching the Bible in Greek.

-Boris became worried that this old enemy would gain a cultural and maybe political influence over the Bulgarian people.
+Consequently, Boris became worried that this old enemy would gain a cultural and maybe political influence over the Bulgarian people.

 A new alphabet was needed to give the Slavic people not just an identity but a written word that people could pronounce clearly due to speech inflections in different cultures.

-The Byzantine Emperor was asked to send missionaries who could teach in the Slavic tongue.
+Eventually,the Byzantine Emperor was asked to send missionaries who could teach in the Slavic tongue.
 Seizing the opportunity to spread ‘the word’ two brothers who were half Slavic by birth ( they had a Bulgarian mother) were sent North to appease the situation.

 Constantine (Cyril) and Methodius